Pontiac Torpedo

-The Pontiac Torpedo was a full-sized car produced by Pontiac from the 1940 through the 1948 model year (war years excepted).
-When released, it was the biggest Pontiac, used an 8-cylinder engine, and it had more standard features than other Pontiacs.
-Although the Torpedo name was exclusive to the highest line of Pontiacs in 1940, in 1941 the name was applied to all Pontiacs in three separate lines.
-The Custom Torpedoes were now top-of-the-line name, while the DeLuxe Torpedo became the base line, and the Streamline Torpedo became the middle line of Pontiacs.
-All Torpedo models could be had with either a 6-cylinder or 8-cylinder engine beginning in 1941.
-From 1942 to 1948 the Torpedo name designated only the base line of Pontiacs.
-The Torpedo was replaced by the Pontiac Chieftain in 1949.
-It was with this generation that all GM vehicles experienced increased width dimensions to accommodate three passengers on the front bench seat and an additional three passengers on rear bench seat installed vehicles.
-This was accomplished with the deletion of running board thereby adding additional room inside the passenger compartment.
+When released, the Torpedo was the largest Pontiac, featured an eight-cylinder engine, and had more standard equipment than other Pontiacs.
+The Torpedo name was exclusive to Pontiac's highest line in 1940.
+In 1941, the name was applied to all Pontiacs in three separate lines.
+The Custom Torpedoes were now the top-of-the-line model, while the DeLuxe Torpedo became the baseline, and the Streamline Torpedo became the middle line of Pontiacs.
+All Torpedo models were available with either a straight six- or eight-cylinder engine beginning in 1941.
+From 1942 through 1948, the Torpedo name designated only the base Ponieac models.

 1940–1941

 1940: Custom Torpedo (C-body)

 In 1940, Pontiac introduced the Custom Torpedo on the General Motors C-body.
 Along with Oldsmobile, Pontiac had the distinction of having all three of GM's mainstream platforms this year, but this would last only one more year.
 The new C-body that the 1940 Pontiac Torpedo shared with Cadillac Series 62, Buick Roadmaster and Super, and the Oldsmobile Series 90 featured cutting-edge "torpedo" styling.
 Shoulder and hip room was over 5 in wider, running boards were eliminated and the exterior was streamlined and 2–3 in lower.
 When combined with a column-mounted shift lever the cars offered true six passenger comfort which was shared with all GM products during this model year.

 The 1940 Torpedo had larger windows and wider seats than other Pontiacs, front and rear "ventiplanes" on 4-door sedans and long gracefully streamlined rear decks.
 Concealed hinges were used on all doors.
 The doors were extra wide.
 The hood ornament had a plastic Indian head mounted in a metal base.
 Front end sheet metal looked like that on other Pontiacs.
 Eight-cylinder badges were used front and rear.
 The door locks had weather sealed keyholes.
 Gas filler tubes were enclosed under "flip-up" lids on the left rear fenders.
 The window openings were trimmed with bright metal moldings.
 It was only available with the Inline 8-cylinder engine and either as a 4-passenger 2-door Sedan or a 5-passenger 4-door Sedan.
 A heater, cigarette lighter, six-tube radios, an electric clock, and a trunk light were all optional.